atilaneves/cmake-ide/README.md

                                                                 (cmake-ide-run buffer-file-name)))))

 If `cmake-ide-clang-flags-c` or `cmake-ide-flags-c++` are set, they will be added to `ac-clang-flags`.
 These variables should be set.
-Particularly, they should contain the system include paths.
+Particularly, they should contain the system include paths (e.g. `'("-I/usr/include/c++/4.9.1" "...")`.
+For gcc, you can get this information by running `gcc -v -xc++ /dev/null -fsyntax-only` (it's the same prerequisite for `auto-complete-clang` to work).
 And... that's it.
 It works by calling cmake and parsing the resulting JSON file with compiler flags.